 - Students on Financial Aid Probation will be ineligible to receive any Title IV financial aid (including loans) and must take classes at their own expense until GPA and/or Pace meet the standards outlined in this policy.

 Students who do not meet the Maximum Time Frame (MTF) measurement are not eligible for a Financial Aid Warning Period and immediately become ineligible for Title IV financial aid.

 Students who are transferring in academic credits whose transcripts have not yet been evaluated will be placed on Transfer Warning (WARTRF) status.
 This means that the student will be tentatively awarded until the academic transcript has been officially evaluated and the students SAP can be calculated.
 If at that time the student is deemed to not be meeting SAP, the funds offered will be withdrawn and the student will be responsible for payment of their fees.
 The student will be given the opportunity to submit a Financial Aid Appeal to attempt to regain use of his/her aid eligibility if necessary.

 - While on the warning-transfer status, the student may be tentatively awarded aid, however no funds will be paid until the student is removed from the warning-transfer status and found to be in good standing.

-- If the student is found to be in a Max-Time Frame status when the transcripts have been evaluated, the student will be required to complete a Financial Aid Appeal to determine aid eligibility.
+- If the student is found to be in a Max-Time Frame status, the student will be required to complete a Financial Aid Appeal to determine aid eligibility.